Dashboards

 Monthly revenue from converted trials.

-Can show a daily, weekly, monthly, or quarterly breakdown of the number of converted trials + MRR from those converted trials in the timeframe.
+Can show a daily, weekly, or monthly breakdown of the number of converted trials + MRR from those converted trials in the timeframe.

 Trial Conversion Rate